-Early CareerPolitician, Senator, lawyer, educator.
-Born Carol Elizabeth Moseley on August 16, 1947, in Chicago, Illinois.
-A leading African American political figure, Moseley Braun’s career has been marked by great successes and missteps.
-She graduated from University of Illinois in 1969 with a degree in political science and then went on to the university’s law school.
-Moseley Braun earned her law degree in 1972 and began working as assistant United States attorney in Chicago the next year.
+After graduating from the University of Illinois in 1969 with a degree in political science, Moseley Braun attended the university's law school.
+She earned her law degree in 1972, and began working as an assistant U.S. attorney in Chicago the following year.

 Moseley Braun held her first political post as a Democratic representative to Illinois House of Representatives, beginning in 1978.
 As a representative, she was known as an advocate for social change, working for reforms in education, government, and healthcare.
 In 1988, she took another challenge.
-She was elected recorder of deeds for Cook County, Illinois and oversaw hundreds of employees and the public agency’s multimillion budget.
+She was elected recorder of deeds for Cook County, Illinois, overseeing hundreds of employees as well as the public agency's multimillion-dollar budget.

 As a senator, Moseley Braun tackled many issues, including women's rights and civil rights.
 She served on several committees, including the powerful Senate Finance Committee.
 Moseley Braun continued to support educational reforms and called for more restrictive gun control laws.
 Her time in office, however, was affected by claims that she misused funds from her 1992 campaign, spending the money on personal expenses.
 While no charges were ever filed, this allegation clung to Moseley Braun as she sought re-election in 1998.

-Post-Senate WorkHer re-election campaign was also hindered by her Republican opponent Peter Fitzgerald.
+Moseley Braun's re-election campaign was also hindered by her Republican opponent Peter Fitzgerald.
 A self-financed candidate, Fitzgerald didn’t have restrictions on how much he could spend during his campaign.
 He won the election by a close margin.
 After leaving office, Moseley Braun was appointed U.S. ambassador to New Zealand and Samoa by President Bill Clinton in 1999.
-She left the post at the end of the Clinton administration.
+She left the post at the end of the Clinton Administration.
 A career-long advocate for education, Moseley Braun then taught at Morris Brown College.

 In 2003, she campaigned for the Democratic presidential nomination.
 Moseley Braun opposed the war in Iraq and spoke out about the country’s economic situation, but she dropped out of the race in early 2004 after failing to garner enough support.
 She asked her supporters to vote for Howard Dean.